-McIlroy takes early lead at Travelers Championship
+McIlroy and Poston share early lead at Travelers

-Travelers Championship: Rory McIlroy starts well in Connecticut
+Travelers Championship: Rory McIlroy and JT Poston share clubhouse lead in Connecticut

 Last updated on .From the section Golf

-Rory McIlroy shot an eight-under 62 to take the early clubhouse lead at the Travelers Championship in Connecticut.
+Rory McIlroy and JT Poston shot an eight-under 62 to share the clubhouse lead at the Travelers Championship.

-The world number two went bogey-free in his first round at TPC River Highlands to continue his recent run of strong form.
+World-number-two McIlroy went bogey-free in his first round at TPC River Highlands to continue his recent run of strong form.

-Xander Schauffele and Scotland's Martin Laird are a shot back.
+Xander Schauffele and Scotland's Martin Laird are a shot back in Connecticut.

 McIlroy came into the event having finished tied for fifth at last week's US Open - his third top 10 major placing of the season.